Page Size Checker

 2. Run the Test: Click the “Check” button to start the page size analysis.

-3. Review the Results: The tool will display the total page size and a breakdown of resources that contricontributingrall length.
+3. Review the Results: The tool will display the total page size and a breakdown of resources that contribute to page length.

-4. Analyze the Data: Identify large files needing optimization, such as images or scripts.
+4. Analyse the Data: Identify large files that may need optimisation, such as images or scripts.

-5. Optimize Your Page: Based on the results, you can optimize your website by compressing images, minifying code, or reducing unnecessary resources.
+5. Optimise Your Page: Based on the results, you can optimise your website by compressing images, minifying code, or reducing unnecessary resources.

 Top Website Page Size Checkers:

-• Small SEO Tools Page Size Checker: This free tool allows you to check your website’s page size and analyze the elements that contribute to it.
+• Small SEO Tools Page Size Checker: This free tool allows you to check your website’s page size and analyse the elements that contribute to it.

 • GTMetrix: Offers a detailed report on page size, load time, and recommendations for improvement.

-• Pingdom: Provides a performance overview and page size breakdown to help you optimize your website.
+• Pingdom: Provides a performance overview and page size breakdown to help you optimise your website.

-• Google PageSpeed Insights: Analyzes page size and offers suggestions for improving page load speeds.
+• Google PageSpeed Insights: Analyses page size and offers suggestions for improving page load speeds.

 Common Causes of Large Website Page Size